Why Compare Charity Minibus Insurance?

 Do We Need a Section 19 Permit or PSV Licence for Charity Minibus Insurance?

 It depends on how you carry passengers and take money.
-If you charge fares like a bus, your insurer may need PSV style cover.
+If you charge fares like a bus, your insurer may need PSV-type insurance arrangements.

 What's the Difference Between a Section 19 Permit and a Section 22 Permit?

-A Section 19 Permit usually covers trips for members or a set group.
-A Section 22 Permit can cover local bus services open to the public.
+A Section 19 Permit usually covers trips for members or a defined group.
+A Section 22 Permit may typically cover local bus services open to the public.

 Does MiDAS Training Affect Charity Minibus Insurance?

 It can help, but it depends on your insurer.
-If you train drivers, keep records, and share proof, your insurer may see lower risk.
+If you train drivers, keep records, and share proof, some insurers may view this positively when assessing risk.

 What Safety Checks Do Insurers Expect on a Charity Minibus?